Histogram lies about distribution shape and Pearson's coefficient of variation lies about variability: Results

 \subsection{Corrections for unequal group sizes}

-Figure \ref{fig:samplesMF} (data in appendix \ref{ap:samplesMF}) shows yet another hypothetical samples of women's and men's statures, in which the sample sizes are unequal (30 women and 10 men in this example).
-It was already seem that

-visual inspection of absolute values is not a proper assessment; here it would suggest greater relative dispersion for men (figure \ref{fig:samplesMF}, left panel).
-It was also shown that visual inspection must observe distributions of standardized variables, \replace{which shows}{here suggesting} greater relative dispersion for women (lower and more spreaded solid line in figure \ref{fig:samplesMF}, right panel).
-Thus, it is necessary to verify which coefficient better reflects this intuitive perception as to analyze what is the meaning of relative variability.
+Figure~\ref{fig:samplesMF} (data in appendix~\ref{ap:samplesMF}) shows yet other hypothetical samples of women's and men's statures, in which the sample sizes are unequal (30 women and 10 men in this example).
+It was already seen that visual inspection of absolute values is not a proper assessment; in this case, it would suggest greater relative dispersion for men (figure~\ref{fig:samplesMF}, left panel).
+It was also shown that visual inspection must observe distributions of standardized variables, now suggesting greater relative dispersion for women (lower and more spreaded solid line in figure~\ref{fig:samplesMF}, right panel).
+Thus, it is necessary to verify which coefficient better reflects this intuitive perception to analyze what is the meaning of relative variability.